sendwyre/wyre-node/README.md

 | parameter | description
 | ----------|--------------
-| apiKey    | your environment-specific Wyre API key
+| auth.apiKey    | your environment-specific Wyre API key
-| secretKey | your environment-specific Wyre API secret
+| auth.secretKey | your environment-specific Wyre API secret
+| auth.masqueradeTarget | sub-account id to masquerade as
-| baseUrl   | specifies the Wyre environment you'd like to use. please use either:<br>`https://api.sendwyre.com` for production<br>`https://api.testwyre.com` for testwyre
+| uri   | specifies the Wyre environment you'd like to use. please use either:<br>`https://api.sendwyre.com` for production<br>`https://api.testwyre.com` for testwyre
+| version   | specifies the Wyre API version to use.
+Defaults to 3.
 | format    | the data format you're requesting.<br>`json` for straight JSON <br>`json_numberstring` for JSON with all decimals as strings (see [above](#regarding-decimal-numbers)]
+| headers   | headers that are passed to the underlying [Request](https://github.com/request/request) for _every_ request
-| options   | options that are passed to the underlying [Request](https://github.com/request/request) for _every_ request
+| qs   | query string parameters that are passed to the underlying [Request](https://github.com/request/request) for _every_ request
+| timeout   | timeout limit for API request in milliseconds

 Note that the ability to override options used by the [Request](https://github.com/request/request) client is available both generally as well as per-request.